EliotKhachi/publicZk/202401220026/README.md

 }

 ```
-In the example above, I've defined a useEffect hook to update the `loaded` state of the component.
-I've also passed `count` as a dependency (the second argument) to the useEffect function; meaning the function is only called if `count` updates.
-If I set the dependencies as an empty array, the function would only execute upon the component mounting.
-If I didn't declare even an empty array of dependencies, the function would get called for any component side effect. **This would result in an infinite loop since I am updating the state of the component with the useEffect function.**
+In the example above, I've defined a `useEffect` hook to update the `loaded` state of the component whenever `count` changes.

+The useEffect hook takes into two arguments: 1) a function and 2) an array.
+The function defines the code to get executed, and the array is the list of dependencies that tell React when to call the function.
+In this case, when `count` changes, the function is called.
+You can also set an empty array for the dependencies, in which case, the function is only called when the component mounts.
+You can also forgo with passing in a second argument, in which case, the function is called for every component side effect. **Note in this case that would result in an infinite loop since my useEffect function updates the component state.**

 ## Tags